chaimleib/resume/skills.md

 and goroutines as multithreading primitives.

 ### **Linux**
 I have over 20 years of experience with various flavors of Linux.
-My earliest was with dual-booting Puppy Linux with Mac OS 8.
+My earliest was with dual-booting Puppy Linux with Mac OS 8 in 2000.
 Throughout high school, I gathered discarded computer parts, installed Ubuntu on the resulting franken-puter, and used it to test what I had learned by auditing a Computer Networking course at Vanderbilt University.

 When I went to UC Berkeley, all of our technical classes required ssh to CentOS, Solaris or RedHat Linux machines, which was when I began committing my dotfiles to GitHub.
-In my personal time, I twice completed the Linux From Scratch project, starting with a bare hard drive and compiling all the components of a Linux system from source code to make it bootable.
+In my personal time, I twice completed the [Linux From Scratch](https://www.linuxfromscratch.org/) project, starting with a bare hard drive and compiling all the components of a Linux system from source code to make it bootable.
 Once was in 2010, the next time in 2021.

 Professionally, I wrote shell scripts to deploy services to Linux servers, usually running either Ubuntu or Debian.
 In writing Dockerfiles, I